koleaby4/dom-designs/README.md

    2. find out about range of services offered by Dom Designs and compare them with competitors
    3. see photos of completed projects
    4. read feedback from existing customers
-   5. find contact details and get in enquire about involving Dom Designs into new projects
+   5. find contact details and enquire about engaging Dom Designs into project work

 ---